CJGreig/QGIS-Documentation/docs/training_manual/expressions/expression.rst

-  * Corresponding variables, function names and field names to the input text are shown below: use the :kbd:`Up` and :kbd:`Down` arrows to browse the items and press :kbd:`Tab` to insert in the expression or simply click on the wished item.
+  * Corresponding variables, function names and field names to the input text are shown below: use the :kbd:`Up` and :kbd:`Down` arrows to browse the items and press :kbd:`Tab` to insert in the expression or simply click on the item that is wished to be used.
-  * Function parameters are shown while filling them.

-  QGIS also checks the expression rightness and highlights all the errors using:
+  QGIS also checks whether the expression is correct and highlights all the errors using:

   * *Underline*: for unknown functions, wrong or invalid arguments;
   * *Marker*: for every other error (eg, missing parenthesis, unexpected